alphagov/govuk-docker/README.md

-**WARNING - _This is not an official GOV.UK repository.
-It is also a WIP and could receive breaking changes at any time._**
+** WIP and could receive breaking changes at any time. **

 # govuk-docker

-An alternative way to to develop on GOV.UK.
+GOV.UK development environment using Docker.

 ![diagram](/docs/diagram.png)